namoricoo/Coderbyte-Ruby-Rspec/README.md

 * Palindrome Two: For this challenge you will be determining if a string is a palindrome.
 * Division: For this challenge you will determine the Greatest Common Factor between two numbers.
 * String Scramble: For this challenge you will determine if string 1 can be rearranged into string 2.
-* Array Addition I: For this challenge you will determine if numbers in an array can add up to a certain number in the array.